What are enforcement orders?

-This method is used as the most appropriate means of enforcement when a judgment debtor is owed money from a third party, such as a bank or a trade debtor.
+This is the most appropriate means of enforcement when a judgment debtor is owed money from a third party, such as a bank or a trade debtor.

-Third party orders follow a two-stage process.
-Firstly, without notice application is made and considered by a judge without a hearing, who may make an interim third party debt order.
-The order serves the purpose of directing the third party not to make any payment which reduces the amount he owes the judgment debtor to less than the amount specified in the order.
+Third party debt orders follow a two-stage process.
+Firstly, a ‘without notice’ application is made, and considered by a judge without a hearing, who may make an interim third party debt order.
+The order directs the third party not to make any payment which reduces the amount owed to the judgment debtor to less than the amount specified in the order.
 The amount specified will be the total outstanding on the judgment to be enforced, including fixed costs.

-A charging order imposes a charge on a specified property of a judgment debtor for the purpose of securing the amount under the judgment debt.
+A charging order means a legal charge may be entered on the registered title of a specific property of a judgment debtor for the purpose of securing the amount under the judgment debt.

 Making the order

-Such orders are normally made in two stages.
-Firstly, an interim order is made usually without a hearing following the grant of which a date will be fixed for a hearing for a final charging order to be considered.
+Orders are normally made in two stages.
+Firstly, an interim order is made usually without a hearing, following which a date will be fixed for a hearing when a decision as to a final charging order will be considered.

 Enforcement by sale

-An attachment of earnings can be characterised by two essential components.
-Firstly, it provides for the judgment debtor’s protected earnings rate.
-Secondly, the order estimates a normal deduction rate.
+An attachment of earnings order provides for the judgment debtor’s protected earnings rate, and estimates a normal deduction rate.